mmun/lazy-array.js/README.md

 # Lazy Array

-A lazy array defers and coalesces insertions and deletions until it is accessed.
+A lazy array defers and coalesces insertions and removals until it is accessed.
 It implements a [rope](http://en.wikipedia.org/wiki/Rope_(data_structure))-like interface using an augmented [skip list](http://en.wikipedia.org/wiki/Skip_list).